[PREV - TIBETAN_METAL] [TOP]

 particular direction: there's a

-Some features are
+be addressed.
+Some features of forumla are fixed in

-artwork is to be
+place if the artwork is to be the kind

-is facing (or
+facing (or hiding from)

-devil within.
+the devil within.

 The confrontation between hero